Profetorum/y-cruncher_GUI/README.md

 1. In rare cases the y-cruncher process might not close correctly, requiring the user hard-killing it
 2. y-cruncher test process won't get killed if the GUI process gets force-closed

-### Installation - How to Use

-- Compile or download the latest release .zip file
-- Extract y-cruncher_gui.exe inside the y-cruncher folder (or wherever if you add y-cruncher to system PATH)
-- Start the GUI , select tests or use presets , select test duration or leave auto values.
-Then start the stress test.